 In the presence of a directed trend, it is very good to enter into it directly on the peaks and valleys.
 But what if the direction of the trend is unclear, but the movements are very volatile, in a wide range?
 Just need to take into account the position of the indicator relative to the zero line.

 In the picture above, signals for sale are taken at the intersection of the MACD and the signal line above the zero level, and the purchase is lower.
-That is, in fact, we have combined the two approaches listed above: the use of MACD as an indicator and the use of intersections.
+That is we have combined the two approaches listed above: the use of MACD as an indicator and the use of intersections.

 You can go even further and apply a couple of levels above and below zero on the MACD chart to filter out minor fluctuations.
 In this case, you can take only those transactions, when a signal appears to which MACD pre-punched these levels.
 That is, the intersections occurred above or below these levels or next to them.
 In this case, we will use the oscillator properties of MACD even more completely.

 In general, the most effective use of MACD is in such conditions is when the market is not in a certain trend, and the swing range is large enough.

 As it is required from all oscillators, the strongest signal MACD is a divergence.
 An article has already been written in the blog on the types of divergence and methods for determining it, so we will not repeat it.
 I will only say that the divergence from the MACD indicator is the most accurate in comparison with other oscillators.